MorphStore/Engine/README.md

 Call *./build.sh -h* for more options.

-~~See if it works by calling ./build.sh -deb -tQ from the root folder.~~ -> **Returning users** We changed the build script a few times in the last quarter of 2019, so this old call won't work anymore after checking out the current version.
+~~See if it works by calling ./build.sh -deb -tQ from the root folder.~~ -> **Returning users:** We changed the build script a few times in the last quarter of 2019, so this old call won't work anymore after checking out the current version.

 ## Documentation